 There are some misconceptions about the responsibilities of a bridesmaid.
-In short, they pay for their dresses, shoes, and accessories, as well as for their transportation to the wedding if they don’t live nearby.
+In short, they typically pay for their bridesmaid dresses, shoes, and accessories, as well as for their transportation to the wedding if they don’t live nearby.
 They help out in general, both before and at the celebration; arrive on time for the rehearsal, rehearsal dinner, and ceremony; and participate in wedding photos.
-In turn, their accommodations are traditionally taken care of by the couple (either hotel or a stay with family friends).
+In turn, some couples also provide their accommodations (either hotel or a stay with family friends).
 And what about hosting a bridal shower or bachelorette party?
 While attendants often want to and, as close friends, make for good candidates to host one of these events, it’s not actually a requirement.
 Neither is promising to refrain from new haircuts, tans, or other changes to appearance.

-When you ask, be sure not to assume a “yes.”
-Give your friends a chance to think it over.
+When you ask your nearest and dearest to be a bridesmaid, be sure not to assume a “yes.”
+Give your friends a chance to think it over as it is a big commitment.
 Be understanding if anyone turns you down – it’s most likely because of financial or time concerns, not you.

 Lastly, the most important thing to remember is to have fun – and that the best kind of fun is the kind that isn’t mandatory.
 As a bride, my policy was to include and ask, but never to demand any of my bridesmaids do a task or organize an event.
 From dress fittings to cake tastings and bachelorette drinks to helping write place cards, my ladies joined when they could and wished me well when they couldn’t.
 That two-way exchange is what makes them great friends, and terrific bridesmaids.
 So here’s a very public thank you, ladies!